This page is out of date - stay tuned...

-You can access CIFS from a computer on the self managed network or while connected to the VPN.
-The smbclient command provides a FTP-like command based interface.For instance, if you would like access your home:
+You can access the CS filesystem from a computer on the self managed network or while connected to the VPN.
+The smbclient command provides an FTP-like command based interface.For instance, if you would like access your home:

 To mount using smbclient, run:

 You can also mount a CIFS share using mount.cifs, which is part of the cifs.utils package: